DerrickFeiWang/HandwritingRecognition_GoogleCloudVision/README.md

 ## Step 1, Page Segmentation.
 We will use OpenCV to find lines between sections, and use the coordinates of the lines to break the image into segments.
 OpenCV has a function called getStructuringElement().
-We can define the structure type as rectangle ("MORPH_RECT"), minimum width (200) and height (1) of the rectangle to find horizontal lines.
+We can define the structure type as a rectangle ("MORPH_RECT"), minimum width (200) ,and height (1) of the rectangle to find horizontal lines.

 ```python
 def findHorizontalLines(img):